 The terms merger and acquisition mean slightly different things but often used interchangeably.
 When one company takes over another company and clearly establishes itself as the new owner, the transaction is called an acquisition.
 A merger happens when two firms, often of about the same size, agree to go forward as a single new company.
 M&A means Mergers and Acquisitions.

 An Activist VC (a term created by Nexit Ventures) is a highly selective VC that makes relatively few investments, works closely with the management team to increase company value, and turns this mode of operation into good returns for Limited Partners.
 See our post “The Activist VC Manifesto” for a more detailed description of how an Activist VC operates.

 Protection from the dilution created by future funding rounds, especially the extra dilution created by a down round.
 Anti-dilution typically protects investors either by issuing them additional shares in future funding rounds or by lowering the conversion price for their preferred shares.

-Assets Under Management, sometime Funds Under Management: the total amount of money a VC team is managing.
+Assets Under Management, sometimes Funds Under Management: the total amount of money a VC team is managing.
 Includes all the funds they are still working with, also the full original size of some very old funds that are no more making new investments, just waiting to liquidate the last few remaining portfolio companies.
 A more relevant figure is often Dry Powder: the amount of money left for new investments in current funds.
 Dry Powder can be further divided into money available for totally new investments and money reserved for follow on investment to existing portfolio companies.

-Bridge Loans are short term loans to fund the operations until a more comprehensive longer-term financing is available.
-In Venture Capital, the need for a bridge loan typically arises when a company runs out of cash before it has enough new track record to close a new funding round with reasonable terms; bridge loan creates more runway for negotiating the next funding round.
+Bridge Loans are short-term loans to fund the operations until a more comprehensive longer-term financing is available.
+In Venture Capital, the need for a bridge loan typically arises when a company runs out of cash before it has enough new track record to close a new funding round with reasonable terms; a bridge loan creates more runway for negotiating the next funding round.

 Individuals that provide funding to seed or early-stage companies.
 Business angels can usually add value through their contacts and expertise.